Mt. Kilimanjaro Weather - When is the Best Time to Climb?

 There are a few more things worth mentiong about the weather on Kilimanjaro.

 You may decide to climb at a less than perfect time, be it because you want to avoid the main rush or because that is the only opportunity you have to take the time off from work.
-If that's the case, consider the Rongai Route.
-The northern side of the mountain is much drier than the otherKilimanjaro routes.
+If that's the case, consider the Rongai Route (or even the "Northern Circuit").
+Rongai offers better footing (if it isn't so slippery it will take less energy to move upwards) and you have much better chances to keep your clothes and gear dry.

 And if you want the best weather on Kilimanjaro but hate crowds, then the same applies.
 Choose your route wisely.
 There is less traffic on Rongai, Shira and Lemosho than on the overcrowded Machame and Marangu routes.